-Manufacturing control systems improves performance by upgrading the HMI.
+Manufacturing control systems improve performance by upgrading the HMI.
 System integrators should have deep and understanding into customer’s expectation of the manufacturing process achievement before starting any investment of the project.

 Automation project consists of various steps, while a basic process seems to be straightforward, sometimes the variants in the product and application may represent some challenges and eventually required a human-machine interface (HMI) to help tune and streamline the process.

 Step 1 – Understanding of the actual manufacturing process

 The first steps to understand the real customer’s manufacturing process.
 Most of the time, the automation process is a combination of automated machines.
 For example, an integrated process can receive the product from a continuous forming or trimming operation and handled by an industrial robot for delivery to a conveyor system to continue with the robot palletising cell system.